herepete/herepete/README.md

 ### This Repo contains various project i have worked on.
 The big one (and the most fun) is the Football manager scripting.

+### Please contact me if you have any questions/suggestions as i always like improving and developing my skills,

 <!--
 **herepete/herepete** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.